Sunday, July 31, 2011

 We were up bright and early on Thursday, though we didn’t need to be.
 The trip to Chiefland takes just under six hours, motel check-in time is two, and it does not get completely dark at CAV this time of year till about 9:30 p.m.
 I loaded up the few remaining items and we headed out.
 Not to CAV, but to the neighborhood (Downtown) Mickey D’s, where Unk had his usual fried chicken biscuit.
 I don’t know if they sell them in Yankee-land, but if not, you-all are deprived.
 As I have said before, who doesn’t want fried chicken for breakfast?

 Next up was four hours plus of I-10.
 It was made bearable by the company of the lovely Miss D. It is so nice to have her on my deep sky pilgrimages, now.
 We amused ourselves by listening to my iPod, which was, fittingly, loaded up with Sir Willie’s Greatest Hits album.
-OK, OK, that’s not really the title; it’s Sir William Herschel: Music by the Father of Modern Astronomy, which I from iTunes.
-Miss D. had never heard any of The Master’s music before, and was suitably impressed.
+OK, OK, that’s not really the title; it’s Sir William Herschel: Music by the Father of Modern Astronomy, which I got off'n iTunes.
+Miss D. had never heard any of The Master’s music before and was suitably impressed.
 No, he wasn’t Mozart, but he was good, and if he’d been just a little better astronomy might have lost him to music.

 Are you surprised to hear Unk listens to classical music?
 Well, he does, but, so as not to wreck my image, the next record (I still call them that) I cued up on the iPod Touch was The Allman Brothers Band Live at the Fillmore East.
 Is that more like it, y’all?

 Just after Tallahassee, I-10 runs into Highway 19, the Georgia-Florida Parkway, where you exit.
 There’s a good filling station there where I gas-up and pick-up some snacks for the final hundred-mile run to CAV (they have the weird but awesomely tasty Jack Links Sasquatch Big Sticks, including the ANGRY flavor).
-It’s at this point that I usually start getting excited, planning the night’s observing run in my head.
+It’s at this point I usually start getting excited, planning the night’s observing run in my head.
 This time?
 Not so much.

 |Quite a few observers for a summer dark of the Moon run.|

 Nevertheless, we stuck to the vaunted Plan, beginning with checking into the Chiefland Day's Inn.
 Our poolside room was not quite ready when we arrived, so we headed to the Astronomy Village.
-If you don’t know what the CAV is, read some of the earlier Herschel Project blog articles, but what it is in short is a housing development for amateur astronomers.
+If you don’t know what the CAV is, read some of the earlier Herschel Project blog articles, but in short it is a housing development for amateur astronomers.
 It's close to the conveniences of Chiefland, but far enough away from the light dome of the small town to allow superior deep sky observing—when the weather cooperates.

 What did we find when we got there?
 A whole lot of soggy nothing.
 My fellow Chiefland Observers club members were either not yet on site or holed up somewhere cool and dry.
 Dorothy and I sat under the storied CAV picnic pavilion for a while chatting on about this and that and trying to decide whether we ought to start unloading or not.